 AWS Availability Zones are the actual data centers that are placed inside a region.

-A Region can have more than one Availability Zones in them, which are individual data centers with all the resources such as power backup, networking separated from other Availability Zone in the same Region.
+A Region can have more than one Availability Zones in them, which are individual data centers with all the resources such as power backup, and network separated from other Availability Zone in the same Region.

 What Is an Edge Location?

 Leveraged in conjunction with a global Content Delivery Network service called the AWS CloudFront service, Edge locations are deployed in highly populated areas and major cities around the globe to minimize latency for traffic served over CloudFront.

 Q: How Should I Evaluate Different Regions?

 Assess the Regions based on whether they have the features and services you need to manage your workload and are compliant.

 You can find this information on the AWS Regional Services List website.
 Plus, if your workload has specific requirements, you should also determine whether the available versions and services offer the required features or not.

 Also, don’t forget to test the latency between the base location of your users and the AWS Region you’re considering.
 To compare the costs associated with the workload on different regions, use the AWS Pricing Calculator.